rust-lang/book/src/ch07-02-controlling-visibility-with-pub.md

 To tell Rust to make something public, we add the `pub` keyword to the start of the declaration of the item we want to make public.
-We’ll focus on fixing the warning that tells us that `client::connect` has gone unused for now, as well as the "module `client` is private" error from our binary crate.
+We’ll focus on fixing the warning that tells us that `client::connect` has gone unused for now, as well as the “module `client` is private” error from our binary crate.
 Modify `src/lib.rs` to make the `client` module public, like so:

 Filename: src/lib.rs